 Tenant to pay $6,000 in rent, payable in monthly installments of $500 or more.

-Responsibilities spelled out That goes part and parcel with the contract.
+That goes part and parcel with the contract.
 However, responsibilities can be spelled out just as well in a rental agreement as in a lease.
 As pointed out above, the advantage for both parties is that both landlord and tenant understand fully their rights and responsibilities.

 Could be an impediment to sale

 A lease goes with a property.
 So if you have a lease and you sell your rental property, the new owner has to honor the lease or buy out the lessee.
 Not a problem if you are selling investment properties, such as multi-unit buildings.